 Bringing overseas talent to the UK

 Many companies in the UK offer recruitment support and advice about employing staff.
-The UK government runs the Investment Support Directory, a list of British businesses with experience helping overseas firms set up or expand their operations in the UK.
+The UK government runs the Investment Support Directory, a collection of companies that have skills and experience in helping overseas businesses set up or expand in the UK.